Padma awardees visit National War Memorial | Politics

 - India

-The Padma awardees visited the National War Memorial here on Tuesday, a day after they were honoured by President Ram Nath Kovind at the Rashtrapati Bhavan.
+Padma award winners of 2022 visited the National War Memorial here on Tuesday, a day after they were honoured by President Ram Nath Kovind at the Rashtrapati Bhavan.

 They went around the memorial and were moved to see the names of the defence forces personnel who have made the supreme sacrifice and laid down their lives to protect the nation's borders, an official statement said.

-The President presented the Padma awards to 54 distinguished personalities at a civil investiture ceremony held at the Rashtrapati Bhavan on Monday.
+President Kovind conferred two Padma Vibhushan, eight Padma Bhushan and 54 Padma Shri awards for the year 2022 at a civil investiture ceremony held at the Rashtrapati Bhavan on Monday.

-The awardees appreciated the government for organising the visit and its efforts to popularise the memorial in the national capital.

-They felt that a visit to the memorial will help in inculcating the values of patriotism, devotion to duty, courage and sacrifice and instill the feeling of nationalism, the statement said.

 This year, the people who were conferred the Padma awards reflect the changing profiles of awardees which is the result of a conscious decision taken by the government to transform the entire process, the statement said.